I get no emails about what I use, but I love bikeshedding about tools. Here’s what I’m currently using.

 - I mostly use Wes Bos’s Cobalt2 themes everywhere.

-- I use Operator Mono for my editor font everywhere.
+- I use SF Mono for my editor font everywhere.

 This is a mish-mash of web applications and iOS applications as the lines blur.